Copy-Move Image Forgery Detection Based on Evolving Circular Domains Coverage: Experimental Results and Analysis

 Fig. 11 depicts the comparison of all $F_1$ scores.
 We can intuitively conclude that ECDC is robust against all kinds of attacks whether it is in combination with DCT or PCET.
 Though the robustness of ECDC against some attacks is slightly inferior to the scheme \cite{b18}, it is exceptionally better in large-scale detection compared with most classic and state-of-the-art schemes tested.

-\subsection{Running Time Comparison}
+\subsubsection{Running Time Comparison}

-To comprehensively evaluate a CMFD scheme, we should pay attention to its running efficiency in addition to its effectiveness and reliability; thus, we selected 48 images from the \emph{nul} dataset to evaluate the processing efficiency of the proposed scheme and the others.
-As the experimental platform of Christlein \emph{et al}. \cite{b9} is different from ours, we only compare the schemes implemented on the same platform, and record the average running time of each scheme in Table V, in an ascending order.
-Table V shows that our running time is relatively fast, and it is above average compared with other solutions.
+To comprehensively evaluate a CMFD scheme, we should pay attention to its running efficiency in addition to its effectiveness and reliability; thus, we also evaluate the processing efficiency of proposed scheme and others on FAU datasets.
+As the experimental platform of Christlein \emph{et al}. \cite{b9} is different from ours, we only compare the schemes avaiable and implemented on the same platform, and record the average running time of each scheme in Table 5, in an ascending order.
+It can be observed that our running time is relatively fast, and is above average compared with other solutions.